Daniel Nayeri

-Daniel Nayeri is an Iranian-American author.
-His 2020 autobiographical novel, Everything Sad Is Untrue, received a Michael L. Printz Award, a Walter Dean Myers Award, a Christopher Award, and a Newbery Award.
+Daniel Nayeri is an Iranian-American author whose works have earned the National Book Award and Newbery Honors.

 Biography

-Nayeri was born in Iran, and fled the country with his sister Dina, and their mother, a doctor, after a fatwa had been issued against her.
+Nayeri was born in Iran and fled the country with his sister Dina, and their mother, a doctor, after a fatwa had been issued against her.
 They lived for three years in refugee camps in Dubai and Rome before settling in 1990—when Nayeri was eight years old—in Edmond, Oklahoma.
 Nayeri attended Edmond Memorial High School, and New York University, where he studied writing.

 Nayeri was publisher of Odd Dot, a children's publishing group at Macmillan Publishers, before leaving in 2020 to pursue full-time writing.

 Nayeri lives with his wife and son in New Jersey.